LiHao-MS/2023_AAI_Project_Unsteable_hand_writing_-Digit-Recognitionle/report.md

 |TOFU Model 1|0.63|
 |TOFU Model 2|0.75|

 The graphs and tables demonstrate that the TOFU models successfully recognized digits with dimensional interference suppression.
 TOFU Model 2 outperformed TOFU Model 1, indicating that initializing with random weights was more effective than using a model that learned unstable features.
+TOFU Model 2 demonstrates a performance that is on par with that of Base Models 1 and 2, thereby showcasing similar efficacy.

 ## Member Contributions